magento/devdocs/_includes/php-dev/component-root.md

 ### Required files
 The following are required for all components:

 *	`registration.php`: Specifies the directory in which the component is installed; by default, components install in the `<Magento root dir>/vendor` directory.
+For more information, see <a href="{{ site.gdeurl }}extension-dev-guide/component-registration.html">Component registration</a>.
 *	`composer.json`: Specifies component dependencies.
 For more information, see <a href="{{ site.gdeurl }}extension-dev-guide/composer-integration.html">Composer integration</a>.